aiblocks/aiblocks-core/.github/ISSUE_TEMPLATE/documentation.md

 ---
 name: Documentation
-about: Create a report for fixing or adding additional documentation related to stellar-core
+about: Create a report for fixing or adding additional documentation related to aiblocks-core
-title: "[Short Description] (Version: [stellar-core version])"
+title: "[Short Description] (Version: [aiblocks-core version])"
 labels: docs
 assignees: ''